fmoncomble/X-scraper/docs/README.md

         - `XLSX` (Excel spreadsheet)
         - `JSON`
 - You can abort at any time
+- ⚠️ User requests to the 𝕏 server are rate-limited (50 requests — each returning 20 tweets — per 15 minutes).
+As of v0.5, the extension now handles your rate limit automatically: if the number of tweets you want to scrape exceeds your current allowance, or if you do not set a maximum number, requests are paced at a rate of one every 18 seconds.
+This allows for your rate limit to reset before it is exhausted, preventing the collection process from stalling.
 - Click `Download` to collect the output

 ## Known issues and limitations
-### Too many requests
+### ~~Too many requests~~
-The add-on collects tweets by automatically scrolling the search results page.
+~~The add-on collects tweets by automatically scrolling the search results page.
 This makes repeated calls to the 𝕏/Twitter server, which eventually **times out** with a 429 response (Too many requests).
-When that happens (generally after scraping ~900 tweets), **download the file**, reset, allow a few minutes for the server to 'cool down', then adjust your search parameters to avoid collecting duplicates and resume scraping.
+When that happens (generally after scraping ~900 tweets), **download the file**, reset, allow a few minutes for the server to 'cool down', then adjust your search parameters to avoid collecting duplicates and resume scraping.~~
 ### Interface redesign
 **⚠️ Important!** In v0.2, the add-on's popup window needs to remain open for the extension to behave properly.
 Clicking outside it, switching to another tab/window, or switching to a different app will cause it to close, effectively preventing the user from interacting with the extension during or after the scraping process.
 **This is addressed in v0.3 through a redesigned interface:** make sure to download the newest version.